 Death is a natural part of life, and it’s normal to think about it from time to time.
-But it’s very common for people experiencing mental illness to think about death more than usual.
-Thinking about death all the time might feel uncomfortable or scary.
-You might be wondering why you’re thinking about it so much, wondering if this is normal, or wondering if it will stop.
-It becomes especially a concern if thinking about dying leads to thoughts about killing yourself.
+But thinking about death all the time might feel uncomfortable or scary.
+It especially becomes a concern if thinking about dying leads to thoughts about killing yourself.
+And you might be wondering why am I thinking about death so much or wondering if these thoughts will stop.

 Where are these thoughts coming from?